-Antilles Oil & Gas (ASX:AVD) — soon to be renamed HomeStay — recently acquired a business trying to combine AI technology with an Internet of Things platform to allow senior adults to stay in their homes longer.
+Antilles Oil & Gas (ASX:AVD) — soon to be renamed HomeStay — acquired a business trying to combine AI technology with an Internet of Things platform to allow senior adults to stay in their homes longer.

 5. IoT can cut costs and increase profit